-Stay: Three nights in a deluxe room at the Palace Hotel.
+Stay: Three nights in a Deluxe Room at the Palace Hotel Tokyo – bed & breakfast

 Stay: Two nights in a Japanese room with open-air bath at Gora Kadan – breakfast & dinner

-You’ll also have an unforgettable opportunity to visit Nara, the former capital of Japan, with your local guide.
-Here you’ll unearth a wealth of ancient Buddhist and Shinto traditions as well as visiting the fabled Kofukuji temple, and a tranquil park featuring numerous pagodas.
-You cannot fail to be impressed by the huge wooden buildings.
-Nara Machi in Nara’s old town, meanwhile, has also retained many of its older buildings, whilst numerous World Heritage Sites, the Todaiji Museum and the Nigatsudo Pavilion will add to your knowledge of the region’s history.
+On your final day in Kyoto you’ll have the opportunity to visit Nara, the former capital of Japan, with your local guide.
+Here you’ll unearth a wealth of ancient Buddhist and Shinto shrines, temples and artwork dating back to the 8th century.
+Naramachi, the former merchant district, has retained many of its older buildings, whilst numerous World Heritage Sites, the Todaiji Museum and the Nigatsudo Pavilion will add to your knowledge of the region’s history.

-Stay: One night in a deluxe room at the Palace Hotel.
+Stay: One night in a Park Room at the Park Hyatt Tokyo – bed & breakfast

 All in all the Ultimate Holiday for our Golden Wedding Year.- D and JW, Sri Lanka